 I've been sewing for umpteen million years.
 Before I could sew, I taped and stapled clothes together on my dolls.

 My degree is in costume design, more specifically, theatrical costuming.
 Curious Cat Clothing consists of me, my husband, who shleps heavy things, and several close friends who helps (wo)man the booth at conventions.
-I'm a full time mom to my son, Gabriel, and daughter, Lily.
+I'm a full time mom to my two sons, Gabriel and Levi.
 When they're at school, I make Make MAKE!